Alvin Aguilar: Controversy

 In his younger days, he was known to roam bars in Manila looking for fights in bars or clubs to test his fighting skills.
 He has been involved in numerous street fights including a case involving fraternity violence through which he was expelled by the administrators of De La Salle University due to injuries inflicted on a member of a rival fraternity.
 He filed a lawsuit against the university and the court eventually ruled in his favor.

 In 2003, Aguilar was the victim of a drive-by shooting.
 A gunman opened fire at Emiliano and Aguilar.
-Familar was pronounced dead on arrival while Aguilar survived three gunshots from an M16 rifle.
+Familiar was pronounced dead on arrival while Aguilar survived three gunshots from an M16 rifle.

 On February 19, 2011, Aguilar choked out a fighter for attacking the referee during the event at his own promotion, URCC Baguio 3: Invasion.
 This incident remains the only time a promoter took physical action against a competitor, in defense to the referee being attacked by the fighter.